natalieagus/50005/docs/Problem Set/06-filesystem.md

 ### Scenario

 A long-running server application begins failing sporadically after several days, with errors like “Too many open files.”
-Debugging reveals that each time a client connects, the server opens a file to log the session—but never closes it.
+Debugging reveals that each time a client connects, the server opens a file to log the session but never closes it.
 Eventually, the server becomes unable to accept new clients, despite having enough memory and CPU.

 **Answer the following questions**:
 * What are file descriptors, and how are they managed?